Are you ready to create better money habits?

 Spending too much prevents you from saving any money.
 This means you aren’t able to build an emergency fund, pay off debt, or save for retirement.

-Doesn’t sound like a good plan does it?
+It doesn’t sound like a good plan, does it?

-Here are a couple articles that can help you kick this habit fast:
+Here are a couple of articles that can help you kick this habit fast: